MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 # Borrowing and Liquidations

-### What makes borrowing on Nerite so unique?
+### What makes borrowing on Mustang so unique?

-Nerite allows users to borrow the stablecoin USND on their own terms.
+Mustang allows users to borrow the stablecoin USND on their own terms.
 Borrowers can choose and adjust the rate they are willing to pay for their loans.
 Borrowers can choose to pay 0%, 5%, 20%, etc..
 Borrowers will establish market rates in accordance with their individual risk tolerance without relying on governance or algorithm rate management.
 Each collateral also has its own respective borrow market which allows room for a market of rates to develop.

 All of this makes for a highly capital efficient, secure and decentralized borrowing experience.

 ### What is a Trove?

 When a borrower deposits collateral (ETH, rETH, ARB, etc) a Trove is created.
-A **Trove** is Nerite's version of a 'vault'.
+A **Trove** is Mustang's version of a 'vault'.
 Each Trove has a particular Ethereum address owner, and each owner can have multiple Troves.

 Each Trove can only have 1 type of collateral deposited in it.
 ```mermaid